ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 To learn how to manage roles and users, see [{#T}](../security/access-management.md).

-## Interaction with the LDAP directory {#ldap-auth-provider}
+## LDAP directory integration {#ldap-auth-provider}

-The {{ ydb-short-name }} has integrated interaction with an [LDAP directory](https://en.wikipedia.org/wiki/LDAP).
-The LDAP directory is an external service in relation to {{ ydb-short-name }} and is used for the authentication and authorization of database users.
-Before using this method of authentication and authorization, you must have a deployed LDAP service and configured network access between it and the {{ ydb-short-name }} servers.
+{{ ydb-short-name }} supports authentication and authorization via an [LDAP directory](https://en.wikipedia.org/wiki/LDAP).
+To use this feature, an LDAP directory service must be deployed and accessible from the {{ ydb-short-name }} servers.

-Examples of supported LDAP directory implementations: [OpenLdap](https://openldap.org/), [Active Directory](https://azure.microsoft.com/en-us/products/active-directory/).
+Examples of supported LDAP implementations include [OpenLDAP](https://openldap.org/) and [Active Directory](https://azure.microsoft.com/en-us/products/active-directory/).

 ## Authentication

-Authentication using the LDAP protocol is similar to the static credentials authentication process (using login and password).
-The difference lies in the fact that the LDAP directory acts as the authentication component.
-The LDAP directory is used only to verify the login/password pair.
+Authentication using the LDAP protocol is similar to the static credentials authentication process (using a login and password).
+The difference is that the LDAP directory acts as the authentication component.
+The LDAP directory is used solely to verify the login/password pair.

 {% note info %}

-Since the LDAP directory is an external independent service, {{ ydb-short-name }} cannot manage user accounts in the directory.
-For successful authentication, a user must already be created in the LDAP directory.
-Using the commands `CREATE USER`, `CREATE GROUP`, `ALTER USER`, `ALTER GROUP`, `DROP USER`, `DROP GROUP` will not affect the list of users and groups in the directory.
-Information about managing accounts should be sought in the documentation of the LDAP directory being used.
+Since the LDAP directory is an external, independent service, {{ ydb-short-name }} cannot manage user accounts within it.
+For successful authentication, the user must already exist in the LDAP directory.
+The commands `CREATE USER`, `CREATE GROUP`, `ALTER USER`, `ALTER GROUP`, `DROP USER`, and `DROP GROUP` do not affect the list of users and groups in the LDAP directory.
+Information on managing accounts should be found in the documentation for the specific LDAP directory implementation in use.

 {% endnote %}

-Currently, {{ ydb-short-name }} supports only one method of LDAP authentication, known as the search+bind method, which consists of several steps.
-After receiving the username and password of the user to be authenticated, a *bind* operation is performed using credentials of a special service account predefined in the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section.
-The credentials of this service account are specified through the **bind_dn** and **bind_password** configuration parameters.
-After the service user is successfully authenticated, a search is conducted in the LDAP directory for the user attempting to authenticate in the system.
-The *search* operation is performed across the entire subtree, the root of which is specified by the **base_dn** configuration parameter.
-The search within the subtree is carried out according to the filter defined in the **search_filter** configuration parameter.
-Once the user entry is found, {{ ydb-short-name }} performs another *bind* operation on behalf of this found user, using the previously provided password.
-The success of the user authentication is determined by the result of this second *bind* operation.
+Currently, {{ ydb-short-name }} supports only one method of LDAP authentication, known as the `search+bind` method, which involves several steps.
+Upon receiving the username and password of the user being authenticated, a *bind* operation is performed using the credentials of a special service account specified in the [ldap_authentication](../reference/configuration/index.md#ldap-auth-config) section.
+These credentials are defined by the **bind_dn** and **bind_password** configuration parameters.
+After the service account is successfully authenticated, a search is conducted in the LDAP directory for the user attempting to authenticate in the system.
+The *search* operation is performed across the entire subtree rooted at the location specified by the **base_dn** configuration parameter and uses the filter defined in the **search_filter** configuration parameter.

+Once the user entry is found, {{ ydb-short-name }} performs another *bind* operation using the found user's entry and the password provided earlier.
+The success of this second *bind* operation determines whether the user authentication is successful.

-After successful user authentication, a token is generated.
-This token is then used instead of the username and password.
-Using the token speeds up the authentication process and enhances security.
+After successful authentication, a token is generated.
+This token is then used in place of the username and password, speeding up the authentication process and enhancing security.

 {% note info %}